Unidata/IDV/release/certs.md

           -u <email> -p <app-specific password>
     ```

+    If this command was successful, you will get a message with a `RequestUUID` that looks something like this:

+    ```shell
+    No errors uploading '/tmp/idv_5_7u1_macos_installer.dmg'.
+    RequestUUID = e8d76646-d018-468d-bb0f
+    ```

-    If this command was successful, you will get a token.
-If upload was not successful, you will get a lengthy error log with some obscure error codes.
+    If the upload attempt was not successful, you will get a lengthy error log with some obscure error codes.
 In that case, just try again.
 Sometimes, you'll have to try a few times before it works.

-    Hopefully, after a few minutes you will get an email saying that your application has been successfully notarized.
+Hopefully, after a few minutes you will get an email saying "Your Mac software was successfully notarized".
 If not successful, you'll have to run

     ```shell
-    xcrun altool --notarization-info <upload token> -u <email> -p \
+    xcrun altool --notarization-info <RequestUUID> -u <email> -p \
           <app-specific password>
     ```